Signs and Symptoms

 SGMC’s Mobile Healthcare Services use a portable 12-lead electrocardiogram machine that allows them to take definitive EKGs in the ambulance or patient’s home.
 The EKG can show whether or not the heart attack is a ST elevation myocardial infarction, called a STEMI or non-STEMI event.
 Ambulances around south Georgia use Rosetta-Lt EKG and Data translator to transmit EKG results en route to SGMC to be viewed by the on-call cardiologist for viewing.

-If you witness an adult suddenly collapse 2 simple steps may help save a life!
+If you witness an adult suddenly collapse 1 simple step may help save a life!

 – Diall 911